Albert Abrams: Biography

 before undertaking further studies in London, Berlin, Vienna, and Paris.

 According to Wilson, Abrams was awarded an M.D. by the Cooper College in 1883.
 He served on the teaching staff of the College for a total of fourteen years: five years (1885–1889) as Demonstrator of Pathology; four years (1890–1893) as Adjunct to the Chair of Clinical Medicine and Demonstrator of Pathology; and five years (1894–1898) as Professor of Pathology.

+He was described by one Jewish newspaper as “our talented young professor.”
 He was elected vice-president of the California State Medical Society in 1889 and was made president of the San Francisco Medico-Chirurgical Society in 1893.
 In the beginning of the 1900s he had become a respected expert in neurology.
 From 1904 he was president of the Emanuel Polyclinic in San Francisco.

 Abrams published numerous books from 1891 to 1923.

 He died January 13, 1924, from a broncho-pneumonia in San Francisco.

 Practice

 Heidelberg doctorate claim

-Abrams was accused of fraudulently claiming a medical qualification from the University of Heidelberg; However documents from Archive of University Heidelberg confirm that Albert Abrams received a medical degree there on 21 November 1882.
+Abrams was accused of fraudulently claiming a medical qualification from the University of Heidelberg; however, documents from Archive of University Heidelberg confirm that Albert Abrams received a medical degree there on 21 November 1882.

 In Abrams' view, American medicine was dominated by physicians with excessive admiration for German doctors and researchers.
 In earlier writings, he insulted physicians by calling them "Dr. Hades" or "Dr. Inferior", by comparing their looks to typhoid and other germs, and by making fun of various abstruse therapies that at the time were considered "scientific" by the medical establishment.
 In a poem that he wrote on balloon therapy, for instance, the doctors take their patients up in the air but do not know how to bring the balloon down again.
-The poem ends with the lines: But they never came back.
-That's why we confess / Aëronautic therapy is not a success.
+The poem ends with the lines: "But they never came back.
+That's why we confess / Aëronautic therapy is not a success."